myhealthconnectsociety/project-healthcare/docs/project_healthcare_documentation.md

 3. [Understanding OpenAPI](https://www.youtube.com/watch?v=6kwmW_p_Tig)

 ### Installation Steps:

-1. Clone the repository
+1. Clone the repository.
+2. Create and configure the `.env` file.
+   - Use the provided `.env.example` file as a template.
+   - Add the `SECRET_KEY` value as described in the **Environment Variables** section.
-2. Install dependencies
+3. Install dependencies.
-3. Run the app
+4. Run the app.

 Link to the [README.md](https://github.com/Khan-Ramsha/project-healthcare/blob/readme/README.md)